-Each application is thoroughly evaluated by a review team, which consists of members of the Kingston Internship Consortium Advisory Committee, current interns, and the Director of Training who chairs the Application Review meeting.
-Interns have a role in the decision process.
+Each application is thoroughly evaluated by a review team, which consists of members of the Kingston Residency Consortium Advisory Committee, current residents, and the Director of Training who chairs the Application Review meeting.
+Residents have a role in the decision process too.
 They participate in reviewing the written applications and have a voice in this discussion.
-Interns do not participate in the interviews; however, they do participate as part of the process by being available after the interview to meet with candidates.
-This discussion is deemed confidential and provides the candidate with the opportunity to learn directly from the current intern(s) about their experience.
-Finally, the interns are observers to the ranking decision making, but do not contribute to the ranking decision.
+Residents do not participate in the interviews; however, they do participate as part of the process by being available after the interview to meet with candidates.
+This discussion is deemed confidential and provides the candidate with the opportunity to learn directly from the current resident(s) about their experience.
+Finally, the residents are informed of the ranking decision making process, once ranks are submitted by the Director.